Inkswell

 Surface What it's for

-Home Projects, a nestable scene tree, ideas inbox + quick capture, and series grouping for multi-book worlds.
+Home Projects, a nestable scene tree, a cover-art hero card (logline / theme / word-target progress), multiple drafts per story, ideas inbox + quick capture, and series grouping for multi-book worlds.

-Write A distraction-light Live-Preview editor, writing prompts, fast-drafting placeholder tokens, and timed sprints.
+Write A distraction-light Live-Preview editor, writing prompts, fast-drafting inline markers, and timed sprints.

 Publish A configurable compile/export pipeline plus a self-publishing checklist and launch planner.